aerospike/aerospike-vector-search-examples/quote-semantic-search/README.md

 ```

 ### 2. Add features.conf
-Proximus needs an Aerospike features.conf file with the vector-search feature enabled.
+AVS needs an Aerospike features.conf file with the vector-search feature enabled.
-Add your features.conf file to container-volumes/proximus/etc/aerospike-proximus.
+Add your features.conf file to container-volumes/avs/etc/aerospike-vector-search.

 ### 3. Start the environment